MARTA chief talks scooters, Ga. 400 bus transit

 NIMBYism

-Another panel discussion topic was dealing with “not in my back yard,” or “NIMBY,” opposition to trails and transit, especially the often cited concern that they will attract crime to the suburbs.
+Another panel discussion topic was dealing with “not in my back yard,” or “NIMBY,” opposition to trails and transit, especially the often-cited concern that they will attract crime to the suburbs.

 Parker said that the way to cope with opposition is “good government.”